Debankle/fitforge-allocator-system/README.md

 - the results of the experiment undertaken in phase 2
 - initial attempts at developing an ILP algorithm for the dataset

 Finally, the reports folder contains our most significant work from the year, divided into three phases.
-Inside, a file can be found called `Comprehensive Review of the Allocation Project: Year-Long Research, Experiments, and Future Recommendations`.
+Inside, a file can be found called `Overview of the Allocation Project: Year-Long Research, Experiments, and Future Recommendations`.
 This file is a summary of our understanding and work over the year.
 For more detail into each phase, we have broken that into further subdirectories.

 Phase 1 contains our intial research and reccomendations on how an allocation system should be designed, along with deriving and determining the requirements and constraints for such a system